0x416c6578/0x416c6578.github.io/notes/go-class.md

 - You can declare anything at package scope but you can't use the short declaration operator `:=`
   - This is to make the program easier to parse since every statement at the top level has a keyword (e.g. const, var, type, func etc.)
 - Packages break the program down into independent parts
 - Anything with a capital letter is exported
-- within a package, everything is visible (even across multiple files - you can have multiple files under the same package)
+- Within a package, everything is visible (even across multiple files - you can have multiple files under the same package)
+- There is a standard library in Go with lots of useful features.
+There is also an "extension" to the standard library (e.g. for a package like "golang.org/x/net/html") that offers less stable packages that might be candidates for the standard library in the future.

 ## Imports
 - Go imports are based on necessity, if an import isn't used within a file then it is a syntax error